 Privileges of Student Organizations

-Student Organizations work with the Student Programs Office to affect the intellectual and social growth and development of members of the Boston College community.
+Student Organizations work with the Office of Student Involvement to affect the intellectual and social growth and development of members of the Boston College community.
 Given the unique role, purpose, and function of these organizations, Student Organizations enjoy certain privileges.
 A few of these privileges are:

 - Funding eligibility from the Student Organization Funding Committee (SOFC)